Exclusive cannabis addiction treatment at Steps Together Rehab.

 We understand that speaking to a loved one about their addiction can seem overwhelming, but we can help.
 We have professionally trained staff who can help you carry out a non-confrontation intervention for a friend or family member who is battling a cannabis addiction.

-The treatment we offer at our Nottingham facility begins with a detox process, which allows the drug to leave a patient’s body.
+The treatment we offer at both our Nottingham facility and Leicester facility begins with a detox process, which allows the drug to leave a patient’s body.

 During this period, a patient may experience some withdrawal symptoms.
 Although these symptoms are not usually life-threatening, there may be some discomfort experienced during this time.